geerlingguy/ansible-role-ansible/tests/README.md

   1. Run (from the role root directory) `distro=[distro] playbook=[playbook] ./tests/test.sh`

 If you don't want the container to be automatically deleted after the test playbook is run, add the following environment variables: `cleanup=false container_id=$(date +%s)`

-If you don't want the container to be automatically deleted after the test playbook is run, add the following environment variables: `cleanup=false container_id=$(date +%s)`